tylim88/FireSageJS/README.md

 </div>
 <br/>

-Mind-boggling type safe Realtime Database code with minimum learning curve, avoid runtime exceptions without runtime checks, type level Realtime Database defensive programming at it finest.
+State-of-the-art type safe Realtime Database code with minimum learning curve, avoid runtime exceptions without runtime checks, type level Realtime Database defensive programming at it finest.

+FiresageJS has:

+- The lowest learning curve (API is nearly identical to the original API).
+- The lowest technical debt (easiest to revert to the original API).
+- The ultimate type safety.
+- Effortless solutions for RTDB [quirks](https://firelordjs.com/firesage/highlights/query).
+- Possibly also the smallest.

 I am confident it has the best type safe and nothing come close to it.
 I put money on my words and I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you: